Large-scale-Sustainable-Computing-LSC/EcoKube/README.md

   - Omitting `--seed` randomises workloads; keep it to reproduce the thesis dataset.
   - The simulator expects the CSV trio, and the controller consumes the accompanying `sites.json` ConfigMap.

+## KesPolicies suite
+KubEnergySched evaluates the following KesPolicies implementations:
+- **K8sPolicy** – Baseline bin-pack strategy derived from upstream Kubernetes, used as the carbon-unaware reference.
+- **KEIDSPolicy** – Weighted composite policy inspired by KEIDS, balancing carbon intensity, runtime, and interference with calibrated weights.
+- **TOPSISPolicy** – Technique for Order Preference by Similarity to Ideal Solution, using the same ${α, β, γ}$ weights but ranking nodes via vector normalisation.
+- **HetPolicy** – Heterogeneity-aware policy that accounts for node/site diversity while applying the calibrated thesis weights (including optional δ terms).
+- **CarbonScalerPolicy** – Replay-only policy mirroring the CarbonScaler controller when Kubernetes trace exports are available for comparison.

 ## Simulator sweep
 - Quick sweep with thesis defaults:
   - `cd kubenergysched && ./cmd/sweep_sim.sh`